2344lkn/Enigma/README.md

 ## -=[Project Enigma]=-
 ### [E]ncrypted [N]euraL [I]ntelligence [G]enerated [M]achine [A]pplication
+#### Project Goals:
+##### - Create a command console with a assortment of useful or nonuseful tools [Text Tools] [Net Tools] [Crypto Tools] [AI Tools]
+##### - Create an artificial intelligence that can identify what encryption algoroithm is used on an encrypted file or encrypted string/message and maybe learn to decrypt them.
+##### - Create an artificial intelligence that can generate its own encryption algorithms.
+##### - Create an artificial intelligence that can defend against cyber attacks and viruses.

+###### If anyone would like to add a tool or would like to do some optimization or even work on AI or Crypto please feel free to do so!
+This project might never reach completion but thats fine its here so I can learn and try different things and maybe some of you would like to join me in this journy.

  * Artificial Intelligence & Cryptography Analysis and Algorithm Generation
  * when combining all of the above in a way that is difficult for us to